Yin Deficiency: Exhausted – Stress and Apathy

 • Weight gain with yin deficiency, while not impossible, is rarer than weight gain with yang deficiency.
 That’s because yang burns yin, so lacking yin you’ll have relatively more yang that will tend to make you thinner.

-• But of course it’s possible and would probably occur with an overall deficiency of both yin and yang, but slightly more of yang than of yin deficiency.
+• But of course, it is possible even with yin deficiency to gain weight but would probably occur with an overall deficiency of both yin and yang, but slightly more of yang than of yin deficiency.

 • (Too many yins and yangs?
 I sympathise – it can be confusing.
 I once heard a great Chinese teacher, Dr John Shen, say it took 10 years to train a Western doctor, then five minutes for him to write a prescription.
 Conversely, he said, it takes 5 minutes to explain yin and yang, the fundamentals of Chinese medicine, but 10 years to understand how to apply and use them properly.)